c3r/mazegen/README.md

 - SDL2

 ## Example maze
-The following example is animated by simply inserting some delay into the maze generation algorithm and drawing the whole thing with every step.
+The following example is animated by simply introducing some delay into every step of maze generation algorithm and drawing the whole thing.

 <img src="https://raw.githubusercontent.com/c3r/mazegen/master/anim.gif" width="797">